Devin Townsend: The Puzzle, Snuggles and Lightwork (2020–2023)

+The "Moth Quadrilogy": PowerNerd, The Moth, Axolotl, Ruby Quaker (2023–present)

+On August 23, a new song and video was released called PowerNerd, which was included on a new studio album of the same name that was released on October 25, 2024.
+His rock opera The Moth was performed live at De Oosterpoort in Groningen, Netherlands on March 27 and March 28, 2025; the project has been in the works since at least 2017.
+He is also currently working on a number of other projects, including ones called Axolotl, and a web series called Ruby Quaker.
+The four albums form a quadrilogy that Townsend explained to center around the idea of change.

+Townsend began an indefinite hiatus from touring after the North American tour in support of PowerNerd had concluded.

 Personal life

 Townsend is married to Tracy Turner, whom he began dating when he was 19.
-She gave birth to their first son, Reyner Liam Johnstan Townsend, on October 4, 2006.
+She gave birth to their first son in October 2006.
 Townsend and his family live in the Vancouver suburb of Coquitlam.

 Townsend has been a vegetarian for ethical reasons since around the early 1990s, but does not consider himself an activist.
 He has revealed in interviews that he suffers from depression.
 He was diagnosed with bipolar disorder around 1998, a condition that was unknowingly exacerbated by his alcohol and drug use at the time; he has been sober and free of anti-psychotic medication since 2007.

 Musical style

 Projects

 Townsend designed his two main projects, the aggressive Strapping Young Lad and his more melodic solo material, as counterparts.
 Strapping Young Lad's music was a diverse mix of extreme metal genres: death metal, thrash metal, black metal and industrial metal.
-Townsend's solo material blends many genres and influences, with elements of atmospheric ambient music, hard rock and progressive rock, along with glam metal and arena rock.
+Townsend's solo material blends many genres and influences, with elements of atmospheric ambient music, hard rock and prog rock, along with glam metal and arena rock.
 He described it as "a highly orchestrated type of expansive music based in hard rock and heavy metal.
 Dense and produced with a large amount of ambient elements."
 Despite Strapping Young Lad's greater mainstream acceptance, Townsend identifies more with his solo material, and has never intended Strapping Young Lad to be the focus of his music.